rpede/MobileProgramming24/_flutter_basics/layouts.md

 }
 ```

-Sometimes the items you want to display in a ListView needs to be generated or
+Sometimes the items you want to display in a ListView need to be generated or
-fetches from a server.
+fetched.
 In such situations you would use an `itemBuilder` function to build the items.

 ```run-dartpad:theme-light:mode-flutter:run-false:width-100%:height-460px:split-70